Mama June Wants Honey Boo Boo And Pumpkin To Have Their Own Reality TV Weight Loss Show

 “Lauryn and Alana are going to fight for their right to eat fried food!”

-As in all statements made my “anonymous insider sources,” especially those made to celebrity websites of questionable veracity, it’s always a good idea to take these things with a grain of salt.
+As in all statements made by “anonymous insider sources,” especially those made to celebrity websites of questionable veracity, it’s always a good idea to take these things with a grain of salt.
 Unless and until WEtv, TLC, or some other network announces that June and her daughters have signed on to a weight loss program, this topic is rumor and speculation, and nothing more.

 In fact, Mama June herself has made inconsistent statements about her desire to see her two youngest daughters lose weight.